outmanos/outman-blog/content/posts/how-this-blog-was-created/index.md

 # Notes

- I will thouroughly expand on this post soon.
+ I will thouroughly expand on this post soon™.